AugmenTab/communib33/README.md

 ### Current

-* Replies to requests for important links (website).
+* DM replies to requests for important links (website).

 ### Future

 * Kudos system - users can give each others kudos for high-quality comments, and the bot will keep track of kudos.
+    * `!kudos` - Get a DM of your current kudos count.
+    * `!kudos @<user>` - Give a member of the community a kudos.
+Works with message replies using just the `!kudos` command, too.
+* Providing community assets on request (files, base images, base models).
+* Check raffle eligibility based on user tags, roles, or kudos count.
+* Post report of top comments of the past week/month as an automated scheduled task (based on total reactions).
+* Post report of users who have achieved a particular accomplishment over a given time (most kudos earned, biggest memer, etc).
 * Keeping track of who invited who to the server, and awarding kudos for it.
-* Providing community assets on request (files, base images, base models).
-* Check raffle eligibility based on user tags or roles, or kudos count.
-* Get the floor price for palms and blades.
-* Post top comments of the past month on the 1st of each new month (based on total reactions).

 ## Technology Used